lorenzograssi01/tcp-escaperoom/README.md

 To win, they have collect tokens, answer questions and race against the clock.
 The project demonstrates core concepts of network programming, including TCP communication, I/O multiplexing, inter-process communication (IPC) via fork and shared memory, and advanced synchronization using threads and semaphores.

 The file "Documentazione Progetto.pdf" explains the technical detals of the implementation (in Italian).

+The project is meant to be compiled and executed on Linux.